 Sign Up for a Design Slot

 Once you’ve got an idea of what you’d like, then the next step is to schedule a design slot.
 To do that, simply complete the form below to help me prepare.
-I’ll get in touch with you when I receive it and confirm when I’ll be doing the site.
+I’ll get in touch with you when I receive it.
+When a site is scheduled, I will invoice you for a $100 deposit and confirm when I’ll be doing the site.